jwkimani/Internet-Programming-Python-/AssignmentOne_Five/README.md

 Write a Python script that will accept a single command line parameter: the name of a product line.
 The script will list all the products in that product line.
 Display the information as in the previous script, omitting the Product Line column.
 Before the table, the script should print the product line, suitably labeled.

 Assume a PostgreSQL database in standard configuration.
-The Classic Models data will be in a database/schema named birt.
-The user birt with password birt will have access to the schema.
+The Classic Models data will be in a database/schema named _birt_.
+The user _birt_ with password _birt_ will have access to the schema.